Why visit Moholoholo Wildlife Rehabilitation Centre on your safari in South Africa?

 Who owns and runs Moholoholo Wildlife Rehabilitation Centre?

-Moholoholo Wildlife Rehabilitation Centre is on a privately-owned farm belonging to Johan Strijdom.
+Moholoholo Wildlife Rehabilitation Centre is on a privately owned farm belonging to Johan Strijdom.

 The center itself was established in 1991 by wildlife conservationist, Brian Jones, at Strijdom's request.

-Given Brian's passion for wild animals and his lifelong experience working with them, and the need for help, the center grew quickly.
+Given Brian's passion for wild animals and his lifelong experience working with them, and the need for help, the centre grew quickly.
 Various rescued and orphaned wild animals were soon brought to Moholoholo Wildlife Rehabilitation Centre, which Brian still runs today.

 The Moholoholo Wildlife Rehabilitation Centre website says,